AMERICAN BOARD OF MEDICAL PSYCHOLOGY

 - Completion of a doctorate in psychology which was clinically-based in its emphasis and was awarded by an institution that was accredited by one of the recognized US regional accrediting bodies of the Commission of Higher Education or an education institution approved and adopted by the Board of the Academy of Medical Psychology as a quality education institution and program for the training of clinical psychologists or Medical Psychologists.

 - Completion of a post-doctoral master’s degree, or certificate program in Clinical Psychopharmacology approved by the Board.
 The Accreditation Committee of the Academy of Medical Psychology (AMP) must accredit the program (AMP) or the ABMP Board of Directors must vote to accept the program as equivalent to the requirements for accreditation by the AMP.
+See Applications Pages in this Web Site for succinct listing of all requirements.

 2a.
 Completion of a medical doctorate (MD), awarded by a medical school from which graduates have been licensed to practice in at least one of the United States or at least one of the provinces of Canada.
 Psychologists with MD degrees are eligible for ABMP certification after they are one year post MD assuming they had their doctoral degree in psychology first, or the completion of a post doctorate two year graduate program in Medical Psychology approved by the board.